frederic-perez/AmE-dictionary/data/idioms.md

 __peach fuzz__ _informal_ A nickname for “vellus hair,” a very thin, soft layer of hair, likened to that which appears on the skin of a peach.
 __pearl jam__ _Syn_ man batter, semen, come, man juice
 __pearly whites__ A person’s set of teeth. _Be sure to brush your pearly whites twice a day, or you might end up getting a cavity!_
-__pecking order__ :three:::hammer: _Regardless of how good you are at your job, whether you’re a consultant, [...,] physician’s associate, or GP, qualifications still puts you in a pecking order._
+__pecking order__ :four:::hammer: _Regardless of how good you are at your job, whether you’re a consultant, [...,] physician’s associate, or GP, qualifications still puts you in a pecking order._
 __pedal to the metal__ __1__ Drive as fast as you can; push the accelerator down. _We’re going to be late—pedal to the metal!_ __2__ Do something with maximum speed or effort. _Pedal to the metal, boys—we need to get these packages shipped by the end of the day._ _OpenAI has been going pedal to the metal for months now._
 __peel off__ __3__ To deviate or depart from a group’s course or direction of movement. _When he saw his parents approaching, Tom peeled off from his friends and ducked down a side alley._
 __peeping Tom__ A person who secretly watches others, especially for sexual gratification; a voyeur.